GEM-benchmark/NL-Augmenter/transformations/gender_swap/README.md

 # Gender swap ♀️ ↔️ ♂️
 This transformation swaps all gendered words in a given sentence with their counterparts.
+By default, names are also randomly swapped.

 ## What type of a transformation is this?
 An example tells it all:
 ```
-He wants to become a programmer, as his father. ↔️ She wants to become a programmer, as her mother.
+Bob wants to become a programmer, as his father. ↔️ Alice wants to become a programmer, as her mother.
 ```
-The word list is taken from [1](https://arxiv.org/abs/1807.11714).
+The word list is taken from [1](https://arxiv.org/abs/1807.11714) and was extended with two possessive pronouns: 'his' and 'her'.

 ## What tasks does it intend to benefit?